huggingface/diffusers/docs/source/en/optimization/deepcache.md

 -->

 # DeepCache
-[DeepCache](https://huggingface.co/papers/2312.00858) accelerates [`StableDiffusionPipeline`, `StableDiffusionXLPipeline`] by strategically caching and reusing high-level features, while efficiently updating low-level features, which leverages the unique properties of the U-Net architecture.
+[DeepCache](https://huggingface.co/papers/2312.00858) accelerates [`StableDiffusionPipeline`] and [`StableDiffusionXLPipeline`] by strategically caching and reusing high-level features, while efficiently updating low-level features, which leverages the unique properties of the U-Net architecture.

 Install DeepCache from `pip`:
 ```bash